2is10/selectionchange-polyfill/README.md

   - User holds down Shift key (and optionally Alt key) and clicks and/or drags mouse
   - User holds down Shift key (and optionally Alt key) and presses an arrow key

-Note that, while Chrome alters the selection if the user scrolls the wheel while the primary mouse button is down, Firefox does not.
+Note that, while Chrome will sometimes alter the selection if the user scrolls the wheel with the primary mouse button down, Firefox does not.
 It only updates the selection on `mousemove`.

 No DOM event fires when a user chooses "Select All" from a menu or when the selection is changed via script, so the best that can be done to detect those scenarios is polling the document selection for changes.
-Because that can be expensive and is a bit of a corner case, this polyfill doesn't do it.
+Because that can be expensive and is a bit of a corner case, this polyfill doesn't do it for now.
 As a result, the `selectionchange` event will not necessarily fire soon after these kinds of changes, but may still fire eventually, after a subsequent user action.